lupyuen/lupyuen.github.io/src/pinecone.md

 Then reimplement the wireless functions the open source way.
 Perhaps by adapting the wireless drivers from [Mynewt](https://mynewt.apache.org/) ([NimBLE](https://github.com/apache/mynewt-nimble)), [RIOT](https://www.riot-os.org/) and [Zephyr](https://www.zephyrproject.org/).

 Let's walk through one possible approach for Reverse Engineering the WiFi Driver.
-(I'm sure there are many other ways to do this)
+(I'm sure there are many other ways to do this, [like this](https://github.com/pine64/bl602-docs/tree/main/hardware_notes))

 ## How does our WiFi Driver talk to the WiFi Controller?